xElkomy/Workflow-Bug-Bounty/Resources For Bug hunters.md

 In manual Checking I searching in Google Dorks, Shodan, github

-and I used Tool lazys3 for recon public s3 buckets
+and I am using Tools like lazys3 for recon public s3 buckets

 Manually explore the site